Loading...

 Problem (1): Find the unit vector in the direction $\vec{w}=(5,2)$.

-To find the unit vector points in the direction of the given vector, $\vec{W}$, first find its magnitude as \[|\vec{w}|=\sqrt{5^2+2^2}=\sqrt{29}\] Next divide the given vector by its magnitude as below \[\hat{w}=\frac{(5,2)}{\sqrt{29}}=\left(\frac{5}{\sqrt{29}},\frac{2}{\sqrt{29}}\right)\] Therefore, the unit vector in the direction of $\vec{w}=(5,2)$ is $\left(\frac{5}{\sqrt{29}},\frac{2}{\sqrt{29}}\right)$.
+To find the unit vector points in the same direction as the given vector, $\vec{W}$, follows these steps: Calculate the magnitude of $\vec{w}$: \[|\vec{w}|=\sqrt{5^2+2^2}=\sqrt{29}\] Divide the vector $\vec{w}$ by its magnitude: \[\hat{w}=\frac{(5,2)}{\sqrt{29}}=\left(\frac{5}{\sqrt{29}},\frac{2}{\sqrt{29}}\right)\] Thus, the unit vector in the direction of $\vec{w}=(5,2)$ is $\left(\frac{5}{\sqrt{29}},\frac{2}{\sqrt{29}}\right)$.

-Problem (2): What is the unit vector point in the direction of $\vec{v}=(-4,-8)$.
+Problem (2): What is the unit vector point in the direction of $\vec{v}=(-4,-8)$?

-The magnitude of the given vector is found by the formula below \[|\vec{v}|=\sqrt{(-4)^2+(-8)^2}=\sqrt{80}\] Therefore, applying unit vector definition, we have \[\hat{v}=\frac{(-4,-8)}{\sqrt{80}}=\left(\frac{-1}{\sqrt{5}},\frac{-2}{\sqrt{5}}\right)\] where in the last step, we used the simplification $\sqrt{80}=\sqrt{16\times 5}=4\sqrt{5}$.
+The magnitude of the given vector can be determined using the formula: \[|\vec{v}|=\sqrt{(-4)^2+(-8)^2}=\sqrt{80}\] Thus, applying the definition of a unit vector, we have: \[\hat{v}=\frac{(-4,-8)}{\sqrt{80}}=\left(\frac{-1}{\sqrt{5}},\frac{-2}{\sqrt{5}}\right)\] In the step, the magnitude was simplified using $\sqrt{80}=\sqrt{16\times 5}=4\sqrt{5}$.

-Problem (3): Find the unit vector in the direction of sum of two vectors $\vec{v}=(2,-4)$ and $\vec{w}=(-3,2)$.
+Problem (3): Find the unit vector in the direction of the sum of two vectors $\vec{v}=(2,-4)$ and $\vec{w}=(-3,2)$.

-Solution: the sum of two given vectors, we call it $\vec{c}$, is calculated as below \begin{align*} \vec{c}&=\vec{v}+\vec{w}\\&=(2,-4)+(-3,2)\\&=(2+(-3),-4+2)\\&=(-1,-2)\end{align*} The magnitude of this vector is also found as \[|\vec{c}|=\sqrt{(-1)^2+(-2)^2}=\sqrt{5}\] Now, according to unit vector definition, divide the obtained vector by its magnitude to find the unit vector points in the direction of sum of the two vectors given as below \[\hat{c}=\frac{(-1,-2)}{\sqrt{5}}=\left(\frac{-1}{\sqrt{5}},\frac{-2}{\sqrt{5}}\right)\]
+Solution: the sum of two given vectors, denoted as $\vec{c}$, is calculated as follows: \begin{align*} \vec{c}&=\vec{v}+\vec{w}\\&=(2,-4)+(-3,2)\\&=(2+(-3),-4+2)\\&=(-1,-2)\end{align*} Next, the magnitude of this vector is calculated using the formula: \[|\vec{c}|=\sqrt{(-1)^2+(-2)^2}=\sqrt{5}\] Finally, to find the unit vectorin the direction of $\vec{c}$, divide $\vec{c}$ by its magnitude: \[\hat{c}=\frac{(-1,-2)}{\sqrt{5}}=\left(\frac{-1}{\sqrt{5}},\frac{-2}{\sqrt{5}}\right)\]

-Problem (4): Find a vector in the direction of unit vector $\hat{v}=\left(1/3,\sqrt{8}/3\right)$ and a magnitude of 11.
+Problem (4): Find a vector in the direction of unit vector $\hat{v}=\left(1/3,\sqrt{8}/3\right)$ that has a magnitude of 11.

 Solution: By definition, a unit vector has a length (magnitude) of 1.
-To check this condition for the given vector, we use the Pythagorean theorem to find its magnitude as \[|\hat{v}|=\sqrt{(1/3)^2+(\sqrt{8}/3)^2}=1\] As expected for a unit vector.
-With the help of unit vector definition, we can construct a vector with an arbitrary magnitude.
+To verify this property for the given vector, we calculate its magnitude using the Pythagorean theorem: \[|\hat{v}|=\sqrt{(1/3)^2+(\sqrt{8}/3)^2}=1\] This confirms that $\hat{v}$ is indeed a unit vector.
+Using the definition of a unit vector, we can construct a vector with any desired magnitude.

-To find a vector with magnitude of 11 and in the direction of the unit vector given above, $\hat{v}$, we simply scale up that unit vector by 11.
-Hence, the desired vector is \[\vec{u}=11\hat{v}=\left(\frac{11}{3},\frac{11\sqrt{8}}{3}\right)\]
+To find a vector with a magnitude of 11 in the same direction as the given unit vector $\hat{v}$, we scale $\hat{v}$ by 11.
+Thus, the required vector is: \[\vec{u}=11\hat{v}=\left(\frac{11}{3},\frac{11\sqrt{8}}{3}\right)\]

 Problem (5): Find the unit vector in the direction of the resultant vectors $\vec{A}=2\hat{i}-3\hat{j}+4\hat{k}$ and $\vec{B}=-\hat{i}+\hat{j}+2\hat{k}$.

-Using unit vector definition, the components of vector divided by its magnitude, the unit vector in the direction of the resultant vector is found as follows \begin{align*}\hat{c}&=\frac{\vec{C}}{|\vec{C}|}\\\\&=\frac{(1,-2,6)}{\sqrt{1^2+(-2)^2+6^2}}\\\\&=\left(\frac {1}{\sqrt{41}} ,\frac {-2}{\sqrt{41}} ,\frac {6}{\sqrt{41}}\right)\end{align*}
+Finally, dividing each component of $\vec{C}$ by its magnitude, the unit vector in the direction of $\vec{C}$ is: \begin{align*}\hat{c}&=\frac{\vec{C}}{|\vec{C}|}\\\\&=\frac{(1,-2,6)}{\sqrt{1^2+(-2)^2+6^2}}\\\\&=\left(\frac {1}{\sqrt{41}} ,\frac {-2}{\sqrt{41}} ,\frac {6}{\sqrt{41}}\right)\end{align*}

 More related: